ReStartQ/anicour/README.md

 3) There is also a stand alone version of the app that is labeled as portable and does not require installation.
 4) Use the app to track and manage your anime, manga, and light novels.

-# AniList Account Link Setup
+# AniList Account Link with App Setup
 If you need help linking your AniList account to the app, take a look at [this](https://github.com/ReStartQ/Courier/blob/main/HELP.md).
 <br>
 To transfer your anime/manga lists from MyAnimeList to AniList, here are the [steps](https://github.com/ReStartQ/Courier/blob/main/Info/MyAnimeListTransferAniList.md).